wardle/iort/README.md

 # Current development roadmap

 `iort` is a new project and under active development.
-It is not yet fully functional but is being developed in the open.
+It is now partly functional and is being developed in the open.

-Here is the current status:
+Here are the items from the roadmap already completed:

 - [x] Generate DDL statements to create database schema
 - [x] Generate DDL statements to add and remove database constraints
 - [x] Generate DDL statements to add and remove database indices
 - [x] Add optional dependencies for different JDBC drivers
-- [ ] Set up GitHub actions to test against a matrix of versions and databases
 - [x] Add code to read and parse the CDM v5 vocabulary definitions that can be downloaded from the OHDSI Athena service.
 - [x] Add options to select and create based on schema e.g. create tables only for 'CDM' or 'VOCAB' schema
+- [x] Build CLI entry point with options to generate or execute SQL
+- [x] Add ability to build an uberjar with all necessary database drivers for a 'swiss-army knife' approach

+Here are the items still pending:

+- [ ] Set up GitHub actions to test against a matrix of versions and databases
 - [ ] Provide a Clojure API to aid in transforming arbitrary source data into the OMOP CDM
-- [x] Build CLI entry point with options to generate or execute SQL
 - [ ] Add a CDM HTTP server API to allow clients to consume CDM data if direct SQL access insufficient
 - [ ] Add a Clojure API to provide a FHIR facade around the core CDM vocabularies, potentially usable by [https://github.com/wardle/hades](https://github.com/wardle/hades) - requiring a trivial implementation
-- [x] Add ability to build an uberjar with all necessary database drivers for a 'swiss-army knife' approach
 - [ ] Add automation to copy CDM data from one database to another, and make available via CLI

-As SQLite allows multiple connections to different databases, it would be possible to build one database containing the VOCAB tables, and then dynamically link another database with CDM tables.
-Other databases allow multiple schema.
+- [ ] Tweak handling of schema in databases that support schema

 # Getting started